-This QI collaborative will provide an opportunity for ED-based teams to collaborate with other diverse teams across the country.
-Participants will have access to evidenced-based best practices, collaborative educational sessions, resources, coaching by pediatric mental health experts, and networking opportunities to improve the care of children and adolescents in their community – at no cost.
+This QI collaborative provides an opportunity for ED-based teams to collaborate with other diverse teams across the country to improve clinical care processes for children and adolescents who present to the ED with acute suicidality.
+Each team includes two or more ED professionals.
+Participants have access to evidenced-based best practices, collaborative sessions, quality improvement strategies, resources, coaching and presentations by pediatric mental health experts, and networking opportunities to improve the care of children and adolescents in their community – at no cost.
 Continuing education credits are offered.

-ED site teams are encouraged to promote participation in the collaborative across their hospital system and/or amongst neighboring EDs.
-Emergency Medical Services for Children (EMSC) State Partnership program representatives are welcome to participate in the collaborative to learn, support, and help identify resources to guide local and regional efforts.
+Emergency Medical Services for Children (EMSC) State Partnership program representatives and select Pediatric Mental Health Care Access representatives are participating in the collaborative to learn, support, and help identify resources to guide local and regional efforts.

 Quality Improvement Project

-Participants should plan to attend a one-hour virtual learning session each month.
-Sessions will be recorded for participants who cannot make the live events.
+Participants should plan to attend a 90-minute virtual learning session each month.
+Sessions are recorded for participants who cannot make the live events.
 Participants can estimate one additional hour per week for meeting with their internal ED site team, selecting an improvement idea, testing the change, and reflecting on progress.